-In 1976, Gary Gygax released another expansion of the original DUNGEONS & DRAGONS rules in the form of Dungeons & Dragons Supplement III: Eldritch Wizardry.
-Among the many new concepts introduced by this 60-page book were demons (including Orcus and Demogorgon), artifacts (including the Rod of Seven Parts and the Axe of the Dwarvish Lords), and psionics.
+In 1976, Gary Gygax released an expansion of the original DUNGEONS & DRAGONS rules in the form of Dungeons & Dragons Supplement III: Eldritch Wizardry.
+Among the many new concepts introduced by this 60-page book were demons (including Orcus and Demogorgon), artifacts (including the Rod of Seven Parts and the Axe of the Dwarvish Lords), and a new system for supernatural abilities: psionics.
 Heralded as “one of the books that started it all”, it is little surprise that the material here formed part of the original Player’s Handbook (1978), including an optional ability for monsters and qualifying (read: lucky rolling) players to use psionic powers.

 A Third Path to Power

 As set out in earlier editions of the game, there are three main sources of supernatural abilities in the D&D universe: the Power, the Art, and the Way.
 The Power is wielded by agents of the gods—mostly paladins and clerics, but also druids after a fashion—and relies on the strength of one’s faith or devotion.
 The Art is magic in the traditional sense, the kind of thing wizards study in tall towers by candlelight, which taps the power of the planes or otherworldly essences like demons.
 The Way is the practice of psionics by those who have the innate gift (“the Will”) to wield the power of the mind.